onify/blueprint-azure-keyvault-get-secret/README.md

 # Onify Blueprint: Get secret from Azure Key vault

 [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) is a cloud service that provides a secure store for secrets.
 You can securely store keys, passwords, certificates, and other secrets.
 Azure key vaults may be created and managed through the Azure portal.
-In this quickstart, you create a key vault, then use it to store a secret.

 In this Blueprint we show how to get a secret from Azure Key Vault using a REST API request.

 ![Onify Blueprint: Get secret from Azure Key vault](blueprint.jpg "Blueprint")